Pivoting in basketball is an action the ball-handler can take by rotating around on a pivot foot without picking it up.

 Sometimes, a player doesn't get to choose their pivot foot.
-The ball-handler's pivot foot is automatically assigned if they catch a pass or rebound while one foot is on the floor.
+The ball-handler's pivot foot is automatically assigned if they catch a pass or rebound while only one foot is on the floor.
 In that case, the foot that is on the floor is their pivot foot.

 Traveling is a violation in basketball that will be called on you if you violate the rules of dribbling.
 An example of traveling is lifting your pivot foot off the floor.
 You can think of the pivot foot as a rooted tree.
 When pivoting, you must keep your pivot foot rooted on the floor.
 If you do not, your team will lose the ball, and you will return to defense.

-A five second violation will be called on the ball-handler if they hold onto the ball once their pivot foot is established for longer than five seconds.
+A five-second violation will be called on the ball-handler if they hold onto the ball for longer than five seconds once their pivot foot is established.
 Five second violations result in a turnover and the other team getting the ball.
 This rule only applies in college and high school basketball.
-In the NBA, the 5 second rule is only for throw ins.
 When you begin pivoting, immediately start looking for your best option for getting rid of the ball.
 Pass, shoot, or start dribbling!